2523 W Idaho St

 Bottom line

 The clearest “does not fit” of the batch.
-At $535,000 the 20%-down payment is ~$3,058/mo (~$558 over the $2,500 ceiling) and the cash need (~$123k) is ~$18k past the $105k fund — both fail, by the largest margins here.
-It’s a charming 1910 North End cottage, but it’s tiny (924 sqft, single bath) on a 0.08-acre lot, priced 27% over the county’s $421,100.
-Closing the gap would take a ~$110k cut.
+At the prior $535,000 ask the 20%-down payment was ~$3,058/mo (~$558 over the $2,500 ceiling) and the cash need (~$123k) was ~$18k past the $105k fund — both fail, by the largest margins here, and the cut to $515,000 recovers only $20k of a ~$110k gap.
+It’s a charming 1910 North End cottage, but it’s tiny (924 sqft, single bath) on a 0.08-acre lot, priced ~22% over the county’s $421,100.
 Pass; this is a budget tier above Eric’s parameters.